 Always Read the Foreword and/or the Preface

 A good place to begin understanding a book's purpose, organization, and relationship to other studies is to read the preface and/or foreword.
 The foreword is often written by someone other than the author or editor and can be a person who is famous or who has name recognition within the discipline.
 A foreword is often included to add credibility to the work.
 A preface is usually an introductory essay written by the author or editor.
 Both, although particularly the preface, are intended to describe the book's overall purpose, arrangement, scope, and overall contributions to the literature.
 When reviewing the book, it can be useful to critically evaluate whether the goals set forth in the foreword or preface were actually achieved.

-There are many databases the USC Libraries subscribe to that include citations to book reviews.
-Reviews can also be found at book-related online sites such as Amazon.
-The following databases provide comprehensive access to full-text book reviews:
+There are many databases the USC Libraries subscribes to that include the full-text or citations to book reviews.
+Reviews can also be found at book-related online sites such as Amazon, although it's not always obvious who has written them The following databases provide comprehensive access to scholarly, full-text book reviews:

 It can be challenging to find the proper vocabulary from which to discuss and evaluate a book.
 Here is a list of some active verbs for referring to texts and ideas that you might find useful:

 Paquot, Magali.
 Academic Keyword List.
 Centre for English Corpus Linguistics.
 Université Catholique de Louvain.